 If the expedited appeal request meets the criteria for such appeals, it must be resolved, and the Medicaid Program must notify the member, within seventy-two (72) hours.
 If an expedited appeal cannot be resolved within 72 hours, the time frame may be extended up to an additional fourteen (14) days by request of the member, or by the Medicaid Program if the Medicaid Program shows that there is a need for additional information and how the delay is in the best interest of the member.
 If the extension is at the request of the Medicaid Program, it must give the member written notice of the reason for the extension.
-An oral notice of the oral notification with a written notice of the reason for its decision to extend the timeframe and an explanation of the member's right to file a grievance if they disagree with the extension of time.
+An oral notice of the expedited appeal decision must be promptly communicated to the member and followed up within two (2) days of the oral notification with a written notice of the reason for its decision to extend the timeframe and an explanation of the member's right to file a grievance if they disagree with the extension of time.
 The written notice for expedited appeal determination shall include a brief summary of the appeal, the resolution, the basis for the resolution, and the member's right to request an expedited State fair hearing.